-The Unitarian Universalist (UU) Organizations Retirement Plan is an IRS qualified 401(a)/401(k) defined contribution retirement plan which enables Participating Employers to put our faith’s commitment to social justice into practice by helping to ensure that the employees of UU institutions have adequate funds for their retirement years.
+The Unitarian Universalist (UU) Organizations Retirement Plan is an IRS qualified 401(a)/401(k) defined contribution retirement plan.
+Participating Employers put our faith’s commitment to social justice into practice by helping to ensure that the employees of UU institutions have an opportunity to accumulate savings for their retirement years.
 Participating Employers are those entities (congregations, districts, the national association, and other UU organizations) who have completed a Participation Agreement and have received consent from the Retirement Plan Committee.

-Plan participants are encouraged to review their investment mix and deferral percentage and to update as appropriate.
+Many experts recommend that plan participants review their investment mix and elective salary deferral percentage regularly, and to update as appropriate.
 Consult with your own attorney, accountant, consultant, financial or other advisor, for specific guidance.
 Your retirement readiness is your responsibility.

-The Plan has been restated.
-Find critical details on the UU Organizations Retirement Plan home page.
+The Plan was restated in 2014.
+Find the governing Plan document here: UU Organizations Retirement Plan home page.

 For more information contact

 This work is made possible by the generosity of individual donors and congregations.

 More Ways to Search